AlbertoLopSie/py-ezviz/README.md

 ## Side notes

 This module is based on BaQs/pyEzviz.
-Doesn't seem to be maintained any longer so I'm updating and improving on pyEzviz.
+Doesn't seem to be maintained any longer so I'm updating and improving on py-Ezviz.

 ## Contributing